clamsproject/aapb-annotations/scene-recognition/readme.md

 This project is a new attempt at detecting "frames of interest" or "scenes with text" in general as an update to the previous efforts of seeking different frames out separately.
 "Frames of Interest" tend to be frames from a video that contain textual information on screen that is useful for archiving purposes.
 This can include slates, chyrons, images of people/video subjects, and credits.

-From the annotation side, the project is done by sampling videos at a certain rate (e.g. currently 1 frame every 2 seconds) to create a diverse set of frames as a collection of stills.
+From the annotation side, the project is done by sampling videos at a certain rate (e.g. currently 1 frame every 2 seconds) to create a diverse set of frames as a collection of stills (going forward called "image sets").
 The frames are then annotated for if they fit one of the interest categories or not.

-Later, results from the Scene Recognition detection can be used to stitch together larger time intervals that describe a time interval containing an audiovisual phenomenon in time within the video.
+Downstream to this project, results from the Scene Recognition detection can be used to stitch together time intervals of when an audiovisual phenomenon takes place in the video.
-Conceptually, while the annotation project simply annotates stills found at recurring intervals (but arbitrarily chosen) that do not themselves describe the start and end times of a phenomena, a model trained with this information could label up to a certain segment all as one kind of phenomena, and post-processing (and data smoothening) could be used to determine when the phenomena truly starts and ends via computer vision.
+Conceptually, the annotation project simply annotates stills found at recurring intervals (but arbitrarily chosen) that do not themselves describe the start and end times of a phenomena.
+A model trained with this information could label more fine-grained-ly when moments display a phenomenon, and post-processing/data-smoothening can determine when the phenomena truly starts and ends via computer vision.

 ### Specs
 * Annotation Project Name - `scene-recognition`